jaens/no-pdf-download/README.md

 # No PDF Download

+**No PDF Download** is a Web Extension for Firefox, available here: https://addons.mozilla.org/firefox/addon/no-pdf-download-improved/

 While most PDF files can be viewed directly in the browser, some PDFs will trigger a "Save as"-dialog or will be downloaded automatically.
 This addon views all PDF files directly in the browser.
 You can still save the PDF by pressing Ctrl+S (or Cmd+S) after viewing them.

 Some web servers are misconfigured and do not tell the browser that a file is a PDF.
 In this case the file will still be downloaded even when this addon is active.